wray/flask-restful-wsgi/README.md

   * Add this line to include your app configurations: `Include /etc/httpd/conf/apps/*.conf`
 * Take the spam.conf from this project and place in /etc/httpd/conf/apps/
 * Edit spam.conf to match your port and servername (lines 1 and 3)
+* Edit spam.conf to use a virtualenv if necessary (comment line 14, uncomment line 17)
 * Export this repo into a spam directory in /var/www/apps, so now you'll have the app ready like:
   * /var/www/apps/spam
     * /spam-fe/*.html